rainydio/wallet23/README.md

 ### Mode

-There is no reason to allow user to set mode.
-So the first two flags that are absolutely necessary are used:
+There is no reason to have custom outbound message mode, first two necessary flags are used:

 - _+1 Sender wants to pay transfer fees separately._ There is no-one else to pay them.
 - _+2 Any errors arising while processing this message during the action phase should be ignored._ Otherwise state is reverted and faulty external message can be replayed.

-Other two flags aren't used:

 - _+64 To carry all the remaining value of the inbound message._ There is no value attached to inbound external message.
 - _+128 To carry all the remaining balance of the current smart contract._ Although has potential use (quite dangerous) supporting it increases gas consumption by 15%.

 ## Contract data

 Request that is waiting for confirmation is stored as reference in contract data cell.
-But if there isn't one then null is stored instead.
+If there isn't one then null is stored instead.
 Contract uses dictionary instructions to store such nullable reference.
 Dictionary store and load instructions use additional bit within cell data.
-That bit is 0 when null is stored, and it is 1 when cell reference is stored instead.
-Text below describes formats using fift serialization primitives and not to be confused with dictionaries non-standard serialization primitive `nullref,` is used instead of equivalent `dict,`.
+That bit is 0 when null is stored, and it is 1 when cell reference is stored.
+Not to be confused with dictionaries non-standard serialization primitive `nullref,` is used (instead of equivalent `dict,`).

 ```
 seqno 32 u,